-In achieving this, EN13725 supports the efforts of national bodies in providing guidance and enforcement of environmental odour regulations.
-In the UK, the most notable examples are the H4 odour guidance document from the Environment Agency, and the Guidance on the Assessment of Odour for Planning document from the Institute of Air Quality (IAQM).
-Both outline best practice criteria for effective odour management.
+Having achieved this, EN13725 supports national bodies’ efforts in providing guidance and enforcement of environmental odour regulations.
+In the UK, the most notable examples are the H4 odour guidance document from the Environment Agency and the Guidance on the Assessment of Odour for Planning document from the Institute of Air Quality (IAQM).
+They both outline best practice criteria for effective odour management.

 In the UK, the United Kingdom Accreditation Service (UKAS) is responsible for assessing compliance with BSEN13725.
 In summary, UKAS accreditation is an important measure for demonstrating quality standards and, of course, compliance with the European Standard.

-At Silsoe Odours, we hold UKAS accreditation for both our odour laboratory and our on-site odour sampling activities.
-You can find out more about our accreditations here.
+We hold several accreditations at Silsoe Odours.
+Perhaps most importantly, we hold UKAS accreditation for both our odour laboratory and our on-site odour sampling activities.

 Finally, if you would like to understand more about EN13725 and how it affects you, please get in to